wwwsshivadas053-source/Crop_yield_vision/README.md

 ---

-# ⭐ Support
+# ⭐ Show Your Support

-If you found this project useful:
+If you found this project useful,

-- ⭐ Star this repository
+⭐ Star this repository

-- 🍴 Fork it
+🍴 Fork it

-- 🛠️ Contribute to improve it
+💡 Share it with others

-- 📢 Share it with others
+🤝 Contribute to the project

 ---

-## 🌾 "Empowering Agriculture Through Artificial Intelligence."
+# 🌾 Empowering Smart Agriculture with Artificial Intelligence.